dotnet/docs/docs/machine-learning/how-to-guides/train-machine-learning-model-ml-net.md

 ### Caching as part of an EstimatorChain

-When you want to make caching part of an [`EstimatorChain`](xref:Microsoft.ML.Data.EstimatorChain%601), use the [`AppendCacheCheckpoint`](xref:Microsoft.ML.Data.EstimatorChain%601.AppendCacheCheckpoint%2A).
+When you want to cache of an [`EstimatorChain`](xref:Microsoft.ML.Data.EstimatorChain%601), use the [`AppendCacheCheckpoint`](xref:Microsoft.ML.Data.EstimatorChain%601.AppendCacheCheckpoint%2A).
 An additional benefit of caching as part of an [`EstimatorChain`](xref:Microsoft.ML.Data.EstimatorChain%601) is it can be serialized and saved for later use.

 Using the following data preparation [`EstimatorChain`](xref:Microsoft.ML.Data.EstimatorChain%601), adding [`AppendCacheCheckpoint`](xref:Microsoft.ML.Data.EstimatorChain%601.AppendCacheCheckpoint%2A) at the end caches the results of the previous estimators for later use by subsequent estimators.